-The audited accounts supplied as at 31 March 2018 show that the market value of the Fund's assets, excluding the assets of the Money Purchase Section of the Fund, was £3,278 million.
+The audited accounts supplied as at 31 March 2021 show that the market value of the Fund's assets was $\pounds$ 3,250 million.

-The change in the Fund's assets from £2,898 million as at 31 March 2015 to £3,278 million as at 31 March 2018 is detailed in the Trustee's Report and Financial Statements over that period.
-The chart below summarises a broad reconciliation of the change (excluding AVCs):
+The change in the Fund's assets from £3,278 million as at 31 March 2018 (excluding money purchase assets) to £3,250 million as at 31 March 2021 is detailed in the Trustee's Report and Financial Statements over that period.
+The chart below summarises a broad reconciliation of the change: